QHarshil/SemanticSearch-Java/README.md

 # Semantic Search Java

 A high-performance semantic search microservice built with Java and Spring Boot.
+The bundled React UI is already compiled into the jar and served at `/`, so recruiters can click and try it without any frontend build steps.

 ## Overview